 Complete and practical Master of Talent Science training

 This complete and practical Master of Talent Science training consists of a whopping 24 modules as well as a challenging final assignment.
 This training is recommended for everyone who wants to become proficient at recognizing, developing, and improving individual talent, team talent, organizational talent, and customer talents.

-Day 1: Core principles continuous improvement, PDCA & talent development
+Day 1: Core principles CI, PDCA & talent development

 MODULE 1: Mapping the big PDCA cycles and experiencing it

 The big PDCA cycles and continuous improvement: what is it, and where is the crux?
 How do you connect the big PDCA cycle with your strategy and mission?
 And how do you discover opportunities that lead to operational improvement, talent development, and competitive advantage?

 Complete the big cycle: how do you make the big cycle turn?
 What are the most important pitfalls?
 How do you design the process of monitoring and evaluation?
 How do you arrive at the right strategic KPIs?
 You’ll also learn the best way to put together a dashboard.